Seraphim-Solutions/bettercinema/README.md

 ## What is this?

 ‘BetterCinema’ is a CLI tool for searching webshare.cz focused mainly on videos.
-Inspired by streamcinema.
+Inspired by [Stream Cinema Community](https://gitlab.com/stream-cinema-community).

 With this tool, you can easily search the contents of webshare and open them in VLC (again video related).